![]() Back to Environment |

 Placing the housing on a stand or a table is better than putting it directly on the floor.
 Your rat will be happier if it is placed in an area that allows interaction with you.
 Once the best spot is chosen you will need to make sure your new housing fits in the space you have designated for it.

 Unfortunately there are also downfalls to cages.
 The rat’s food and litter tend to end up on the floor more than with other types of housing.
 Wire floors in cages can also cause foot injuries and can aggravate a condition known as bumblefoot in some rats.
-Placing linoleum, needlepoint mesh, or tiles on the wire floors can alleviate this problem.
+Solid flooring or the placing of linoleum, cloth, needlepoint mesh, or tiles on the wire floors can alleviate this problem.

-(It is important here to note that there have been comments to the effect that galvanized steel wire cages when chewed on can cause zinc poisoning in rats.
+Note: it is important, here, to note that there have been comments to the effect that galvanized steel wire cages when chewed on can cause zinc poisoning in rats.
 This has not been effectively proven.
-Powder-coated cages are preferred for that reason and certainly for ease of cleaning.)
+Powder-coated cages are preferred for ease of cleaning.

 Some people prefer to house their rats in aquariums.
 Many find them easier to clean than bulky cages.
 Bedding and food stay contained within the rat’s home instead of ending up on the floor.
 For people with multiple rats in small groups aquariums generally take up less room than cages.
 Also, aquariums tend to be less drafty than cages, which is often good if you have a hairless rat, a new litter, or an ill rat that needs to be kept warm and quiet.

 The cabinet cage does have its drawbacks.
-Being heavy it isn’t always easy to get it outdoors for a full sterilization and cleaning (periodically or when there are signs of illness of parasites) Adding wheels can make this easier.
+Being heavy it isn’t always easy to get it outdoors for a full sterilization and periodic cleaning (or when there are signs of illness or parasites) Adding wheels for moving can make this easier.
 One of the important things to keep in mind with a cabinet cage is that the wood needs to be protected.
-Bare wood can soak up urine and in time this can become rather unpleasant for both you and the rat.
+Bare wood can soak up urine and in time this can become rather unpleasant for you and unhealthy for the rat.

 Housing examples have been provided in the following figures: